-Sylvester Stallone Dead Rumors Spread, Death Hoax Claims The Actor Died From Prostate Cancer
+Sylvester Stallone Dead Rumors Spread, Death Hoax Claims The Actor Died From Prostate Cancer [Debunked]

-Another death hoax has sweep the internet claiming that the Rocky star Sylvester Stallone has died from prostate cancer.
+Another death hoax has swept the internet claiming that the Rocky star Sylvester Stallone has died from prostate cancer.
 This isn’t the first time that 71-year-old actor has been a victim of a death hoax.
 The top trending Google search for Sylvester Stallone is “Sylvester Stallone dead.”

-The actor has not died and is still active on his socal media accounts.
-The actor’s last instagram post is a fan poster of the upcoming sequel to Creed starring Michael B. Jordan in the leading role as Adonis Creed who will face off with Ivan Drago’s son Viktor Drago.
+The actor has not died and is still active on his social media accounts.
+The actor’s last Instagram post is a fan poster of the upcoming sequel to Creed starring Michael B. Jordan in the leading role as Adonis Creed who will face off with Ivan Drago’s son Viktor Drago.

-The celebrity death hoaxes are believed to originate from social media – particularly Facebook where users are shown a fake news story claiming a public figure has dead.
+The celebrity death hoaxes are believed to originate from social media – particularly Facebook where users are shown a fake news story claiming a public figure has died.
 The fake news is usually accompanied by the logo of a legitimate news organization to give the spam more credibility.

-Sylvester Stallone was a victim of a death hoax in 2016 where the fake news accounts claimed that the actor died in his home.
+Sylvester Stallone was a victim of a death hoax in 2016 when the fake news accounts claimed that the actor died in his home.
 However, the fraudulent links led to a story about his son Sage’s death, according to Snopes.

-Other celebrities such as Jaden Smith, Jim Carrey and Angelina Jolie have been victims of a similar hoax.
+Other celebrities such as Jaden Smith, Jim Carrey, and Angelina Jolie have been victims of a similar hoax.

 Stallone is currently filming Creed 2 and has not responded to the rumor that he died.